shmcminn/datavisualization-fall2021/README.md

 	* Sublime text editor (free)
 	* Tableau Public (free)
 	* We might dabble in some other free software as well, which we can download together.
-* I will use email as the primary means of communicating with the class, making your use a required element.
-Please make sure you check your email daily.
+* I will use Slack as the primary means of communicating with the class, making your use a required element.
+Please make sure you check your Slack daily.
 * All lectures/assignments/class materials will be available on Github.